datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 For example, the current population of Ohio is 11,658,609 if you want to figure out what 10% or 20% of the population is you can store the population as a variable and then multiply it by .1 and .25.

 `@instructions`
 The Pennsylvania population is 12,805,537.
-Store it as the variable pa.pop and then figure out what 10%, 25% and 50% of the population of Pennsylvania is.
+Store it as the variable `pa.pop` and then figure out what 10%, 25% and 50% of the population of Pennsylvania is by multiplying that variable.

 `@hint`